traits/dynamic_plot/readme.md

 - `dynplot_scripts`:  The users script files for this blog entry
 - `dynplot_styles`:  The users CSS files for this blog entry

-Options are evaluated with increasing priority: defaults -> pelican.conf -> article/page.
+Options are evaluated with increasing priority: defaults -> pelican.conf -> article/page tags.
 Currently no local installations of the two JavaScript libraries are supported.
 All JS and CSS will be copied to the output folder.
 Here, a leading forward slash for filenames in `dynplot_sripts` means, that the file name is considered relative the output folder itself.
 Otherwise the path is considered relative to the respective article or page.

 Finally, in your base template (likely named `base.html`), you need to add the following in your `head` tags: